silviaziweicui/Adam-FastICA/README.md

 # Adam-FastICA

-Adam-FastICA is a high-density surface electromyography (HD-sEMG) decomposition algorithm that integrates the FastICA framework with the Adam optimization strategy to improve the convergence efficiency and stability of motor unit (MU) decomposition.
+Adam-FastICA is an adaptive decomposition scheme for extracting motor unit (MU) discharge patterns from surface electromyography (sEMG) signals.
+The method integrates the FastICA framework with adaptive moment estimation (Adam) to improve computational efficiency during offline decomposition and incorporates dynamic parameter updating for online decomposition of non-stationary sEMG signals.

+The method consists of two complementary stages:

+* **Offline decomposition:** Adam-FastICA adaptively estimates the separation vectors and spike-extraction thresholds from the training sEMG signals.
+* **Online decomposition:** A dynamic parameter updating strategy adjusts the estimated decomposition parameters in real time, enabling the method to track changes in non-stationary sEMG signals and reconstruct MU spike trains (MUSTs).

-This repository provides the reference MATLAB implementation used in the corresponding research work, including both offline decomposition and online adaptive decomposition.
+The repository provides the reference MATLAB implementation used in the corresponding publication, including both offline decomposition and online adaptive decomposition.

 > **Note**
 >